SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     <#Protocol 1#> & <#Protocol 2#>

-A protocol composition type allows you to specify a value whose type conforms to the requirements of multiple protocols without having to explicitly define a new, named protocol that inherits from each protocol you want the type to conform to.
+A protocol composition type allows you to specify a value whose type conforms to the requirements of multiple protocols without explicitly defining a new, named protocol that inherits from each protocol you want the type to conform to.
 For example,
-specifying a protocol composition type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without having to introduce a new name.
+specifying a protocol composition type ``ProtocolA & ProtocolB & ProtocolC`` is effectively the same as defining a new protocol ``ProtocolD`` that inherits from ``ProtocolA``, ``ProtocolB``, and ``ProtocolC``, but without introducing a new name.
 Likewise,
-specifying a protocol composition type ``SuperClass & ProtocolA`` is effectively the same as declaring a new class ``SubClass`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``, but without having to introduce a new name.
+specifying a protocol composition type ``SuperClass & ProtocolA`` is effectively the same as declaring a new class ``SubClass`` that is a subclass of ``SuperClass`` and conforms to ``ProtocolA``, but without introducing a new name.

-Each item in a protocol composition list is either the name of a class, the name of a protocol, or a type alias whose underlying type is a protocol composition type, a protocol or a class.
+Each item in a protocol composition list is one of the following:

+* The name of a class
+* The name of a protocol
+* A type alias whose underlying type is a protocol composition type, a protocol, or a class.

 The list can contain at most one class.

 When a protocol composition type contains type aliases,